Romain-Guillot/weather-app/README.md

 ## Design
 [Figma](https://www.figma.com/file/i0HMApHyNmWIXojlQDak8v/Weather-App?type=design&node-id=0%3A1&t=f7LaZbs3eOWs5gTS-1)

-[Material You]() is being used to develop this app.
+[Material Design 3](https://m3.material.io/) is being used to design this app.
-[flex_color_scheme] package has been used to generate the `ThemeData`.
+[flex_color_scheme](https://pub.dev/packages/flex_color_scheme) package has been used to generate the `ThemeData` (especially the color scheme).

 ## Flutter version
 FVM is used to manage the Flutter version.
-See `.fvm/fvm_config.json` to known to Flutter version currently used.
+See `.fvm/fvm_config.json` to known the Flutter version currently used.

 ## Application structure
 ```
-lib
+- lib
     - core
     - data
-        - open_meteo
-    - entities
     - extensions
+    - models
     - modules
-        - home
-        - settings
     - repositories
     - resources
     - services
+    main.dart
+    env.dart
+    router.dart
 ```